Skip to main content

 • “This is a heartfelt and meaningful story.”

-• “After all, the story takes place on a relatively medium-staffed ship, so with a smaller cast of characters and flows well with its plots and twists, it actually delivers some solid emotional punches and motivates me to play on.”
+• “After all, the story takes place on a relatively medium staffed ship (for now), so with a smaller cast of characters and flows well with its plots and twists, actually delivering some solid emotional punches and motivating to play on.”

-• “I just finished book II and it delivered such an emotional punch that I am left incoherent; I don't know if I can write anything that makes sense.”
+• “I just finished Book II and it delivered such an emotional punch that I am left incoherent, I don't know if I can write anything making sense.”

 • replayability